 This is a very non-functional position to do ANYTHING, even including watching television.

 Most of my patients will not tolerate this position for very long before they are up and changing to a more functional position.

 It is true, sitting in the dependent position (sitting with the feet on the floor) can and does cause circulation problems which left unaddressed can lead to stasis ulceration.
-I instruct all my total hip patients to limit the sitting in the dependent position to no more than 15 minutes before elevating the leg.
+I instruct all my total hip patients to limit sitting in the dependent position to no more than 15 minutes before elevating the leg.

-The good news is, my patients do fine without putting the leg above their heart.
+The good news is, that my patients do fine without putting the leg above their heart.
 Sitting in a recliner chair elevates their leg to near horizontal, even though the leg is not higher than the heart.

-My advice is for every total hip replacement patient to have a recliner chair, be it manual or lift-assist, for at least the first couple months after surgery.
+My advice is for every total hip replacement patient to have a recliner chair, be it manual or lift-assist, for at least the first couple of months after surgery.

 The very best scenario is for the total hip patient to have the recliner chair for a month or more before the surgery so the chair is already “broken in” before the surgery.

 - Do I need a zero-wall clearance recliner chair?